safejrz/GRPCClient/README.md

 # gRPCClient
-Test how to receive a DataTable from a gRPC Service (Client)
+Test how to receive (Client) a DataTable from a gRPC service (server) after providing an Id